zuluecho9/portfolio/README.md

 ### New Relic

 I was a Lead Technical Writer at the full-stack observability company New Relic.
-I think that all documentation (and all communication, really) plays a valuable marketing role.
+I think that all documentation (and all communication, really) can play a valuable marketing role.
 When you clearly explain a product/service, and clearly show how it can be valuable, that will naturally make that product/service more appealing to potential customers.
 I'll highlight a couple New Relic projects that had a significant marketing aspect:

 * [Understanding your telemetry data](tech-writing-examples.md#example-3-new-relic-implementation-guide)
 * [An implementation guide](tech-writing-examples.md#example-3-new-relic-implementation-guide), explaining how to set up New Relic